Louis-Auguste-Victor, Count de Ghaisnes de Bourmont: The Trial of Marshal Ney

-If true this statement would undermine Ney's defence that he only changed sides out of necessity and to prevent needless loss of French lives in a civil war.
-Ney outraged by Bourmonts statements called him a liar and in a short speech reminded Bourmont that a higher tribunal (god) would judge them both and that Lecourbe could still be called to witness at the gates of St Peter.
+If true, this statement would undermine Ney's defence that he only changed sides out of necessity and to prevent needless loss of French lives in a civil war.
+Ney outraged by Bourmont's statements called him a liar and in a short speech, reminded Bourmont that a higher tribunal (god) would judge them both and that Lecourbe could still be called as a witness at the gates of St. Peter.

-During questioning by the judge Bourmont admitted to having drawn up the order for the troops to parade.
-When examined about if resistance by Ney was possible given the difference in numbers of troops, Bourmont replied that;
+During questioning by the judge, Bourmont admitted to having drawn up the order for the troops to parade.
+When examined about whether resistance by Ney was possible given the difference in numbers of troops, Bourmont replied that:

 Everything depended on the first step, if he had taken a carbine and fired the first shot, no doubt his example would have been decisive, for no man had a greater empire over the minds of the soldiers.